ccppi3/Jira-REST-Api-Interface/README.md

 Same as log but pretty prints json and similar big data junks.

-### getUidsMail(mailbox)

-returns a list of uids of all mails on the server

-### getUidsDb(filename="mail.db")

-> returns all uids from the db, db name defaults to mail.db. the db is a sqlite3 database.

-### addUidsDb(uidsList,filename="mail.db")

-This takes the list and synchronises with the db, if a new entry is found it will be returned in a list which contains all new uids.

-> returns list of new uids

 ### setupPOP(host,port,user,password=None)

 This makes connection to the server according to the arguments.